 These scenarios give players some handle on what might otherwise seem complete randomness, and in the process they represent a rather interesting conversation about archetypes, tropes, and "expected" stories, with science-fiction as a whole.

 Nevertheless, it is hard to escape the feeling that this really shows the problem with pure randomness.
-In effect, it shows just how finely-tuned the three standard scenarios are: each invites the player into the game with a basic story that they're familiar with from their favourite sci-fi media, but the randomised scenarios leave us searching for connections, sense, and rationality in the items we're presented with.
+In effect, it shows just how finely-tuned the three standard scenarios are: Each invites the player into the game with a basic story that they're familiar with from their favorite sci-fi media, but the randomized scenarios leave us searching for connections, sense, and rationality in the items we're presented with.